-Pigeon Valley Fire: Further evacuations, Govt set up $20,000 Relief Fund
+Pigeon Valley Fire: Further evacuations, Govt set up $20,000 relief fund

 Mayor Richard Kempthorne said last night that he felt sorry for those who were being evacuated.

-"I'm really sorry for the people involved and I know its really stressful – particularly for people with horses or livestock," he said.
+"I'm really sorry for the people involved and I know it's really stressful – particularly for people with horses or livestock.

 "But the authorities who are asking them to evacuate are thinking of their safety."